dr-cannabotics/canna_control/README.md

 5. **main()**:
    - This is the central function that runs the entire system.
 It continuously monitors pH and EC levels, adjusts them when necessary, and ensures optimal nutrient solution conditions for plants.

----

-This system ensures that plants in hydroponic systems have the ideal nutrient solution, continuously optimized for growth with minimal human intervention.

 ```

-### Code Explanation

-- **`read_sensor_data()`**: Reads the current pH and EC values from sensors.
-- **`adjust_pH(pH_value, target_pH)`**: Adjusts the pH level using pH-Up or pH-Down pumps based on the target pH.
-- **`manage_nutrients(target_EC, use_optional_tank)`**: Activates the appropriate nutrient pump based on the target EC.
-Optionally, it can use an additional nutrient tank.
-- **`mix_solution()`**: Activates the stirrer to mix the nutrient solution for a specified time.
-- **`main()`**: Coordinates the entire process, including monitoring, adjusting pH, managing nutrients, mixing the solution, and rechecking values.

-This project description provides a clear overview of the ANMS, its technical features, workflow, and the complete code required to implement the system.

----

 ### **5. Data Logging and Visualization**